 In this lesson, you'll practice speed reading skills and techniques in real-world reading materials outside of class.
 You'll learn a method you can use to measure your speed reading rates when you're reading such materials.
 At this point, you'll be eager to read outside materials, not just for their content, but to further develop your speed reading skills and techniques.

 You're now ready to analyze your personal speed reading style.
-You'll once again compare your speed reading rate and comprehension scores with those of former students in Lesson 1 to see how you stack up against others.
+You'll once again compare your speed reading rate and comprehension scores with those of former students to see how you stack up against others.
 You'll also compare your current scores with the scores you recorded at the beginning of the course to see how far you've come!

 In this lesson, you'll look at eight word recognition vocabulary skills that you can work into your personal speed reading style.
 You'll learn how context clues and literal and inferential meanings in stories influence comprehension.
 All are part of the English language and fit right in with speed reading.